PT Path Podcast

 Join host Amber Fitzsimmons, PT, MS, DPTSc, to hear authentic stories from physical therapists navigating challenges, making pivotal decisions, and discovering their purpose.
 Whether you're a student, recent graduate, or considering a career change, these conversations will inspire you to explore possibilities within our PT community.
 Join us as we explore the diverse paths of physical therapy – one story at a time.
 Listen on Apple Podcasts, Spotify, or wherever you get your podcasts.

-Episode 1: Patrick Sullivan, Embedded Air Force PT
+Episode 1: Patrick Sullivan - Embedded Air Force PT

 In this episode, we meet Patrick Sullivan, a class of 2016 graduate of the UCSF/SFSU Graduate Program in Physical Therapy, who now serves as an active duty Air Force physical therapist.
 Patrick shares his career journey, from his initial interest in health care during high school to his current role in the Air Force.
 He discusses the influence of mentors, the valuable experiences gained through varied clinical settings, and the unique aspects of working as a physical therapist in the military.
 Patrick emphasizes the importance of direct access, professional development, and a holistic approach to patient care, while also shedding light on the administrative and logistical challenges of his job.
 This episode provides an insightful look into the career trajectory and life of a military PT.

-Episode 2: Tianna Meriage-Reiter: From Private Practice to Holistic Care in San Quentin
+Episode 2: Tianna Meriage-Reiter - From Private Practice to Holistic Care in San Quentin

 In this episode of PT Path, host Amber Fitzsimmons interviews Tianna Meriage-Reiter, a dedicated alum and board member of the UCSF alumni association who transitioned from running her own practice in Alameda, CA, to working at the San Quentin Rehabilitation Center.
 Tianna shares her career journey, which includes her path from private practice, where she integrated yoga therapy, to her current role in a prison setting.
-Tiana discusses the challenges and rewards of working with people who are incarcerated, emphasizing the importance of trauma-informed care and the holistic approach she brings to her patients.
+Tianna discusses the challenges and rewards of working with people who are incarcerated, emphasizing the importance of trauma-informed care and the holistic approach she brings to her patients.
 This episode provides insight into navigating career transitions and finding meaningful work in unique settings.

 Show notes: